-Why should I choose the PCTE Montessori Leadership Course?
+Why should I choose the PCTE Montessori Leadership Program?

-Are you ready to begin a challenging Montessori Leadership course that includes self-reflection, guidance from distinguished leaders in the field and a personalized practicum?
+Are you ready to begin a challenging Montessori Leadership program that includes self-reflection, guidance from distinguished leaders in the field and a personalized practicum?
 If so, join other Montessori leaders to:

 Define your leadership vision